We’ve collected all of the books that cover hiking in New Jersey, some that cover nearby areas of NY and PA, plus NJ rail-trails and kayaking.

 More great books…

-For hikers looking for easy hikes in NJ:
+For hikers looking for easy hikes in northeast corner of NJ:

 Best Easy Day Hikes New Jersey